-For Windows Users, your vault password is stored in the Credential Vault.
+For Windows Users, your vault password is stored in the Credential Vault

-For Mac users, your vault password is stored in the Keychain.
+For Mac users, your vault password is stored in the Keychain

-For Linux Users, your vault password is stored using the Secret Service API (libsecret).
+For Linux Users, your vault password is stored using the Secret Service API (libsecret)

-Access your Emergency Kit
+View your Emergency Kit

-To Unlock your Vault
+Access your Password Vault

-Input your vault password (from your emergency kit) when prompted in Shift
+Input your vault password (from your Emergency Kit) when prompted in Shift

-- You will now have access to all of your passwords on your existing or secondary device.
+- You will now have access to all of your passwords

 Storing your Emergency Kit